hinto-janai/festival/daemon/mdbook/src/intro.md

 `HTTP` clients like `curl`, `wget` or a web browser will also do.

-The documentation will use `curl` on the default `http://localhost:18425` for examples.
+The documentation will use `festival-cli` & `curl` on the default `http://localhost:18425` for examples.

 To see documentation for the more user-friendly `festival-cli`, see here:
 [https://docs.festival.pm/cli](https://docs.festival.pm/cli).